Scans of an artwork drawing showing a few horizontal elements in black, brown, beige and gray tones.

 Daid Roy, whose practice draws from the world of amateur rocketry, has researched and developed a mycelium-based, organic rocket propellant in collaboration with artist and mycologist Sam Shoemaker.

 Roy’s artistic practice often takes the form of functional, high-powered model rockets, which the artist constructs, presents as artworks, and launches.
-The launch of Horus III on November 16, will be the artist’s highest performing rocket built to date, and one propelled by sustainable, organic combustible materials.
+The launch of Horus III, on January 4, 2025, will be the artist’s highest performing rocket built to date, and one propelled by sustainable, organic combustible materials.
 This multidisciplinary project reorients the education and dissemination of information regarding space exploration, rocketry, and technology towards peaceful aims.
-Roy’s recent interest in developing organic rocket fuels is forward thinking and experimental, they envision a future where interplanetary travel is made possible through the growth of mycelial fuels grown and processed aboard spacecrafts that theoretically could travel indefinitely.
+Roy’s recent interest in developing organic rocket fuels is forward thinking and experimental; they envision a future where interplanetary travel is made possible through the growth of mycelial fuels grown and processed aboard spacecrafts that theoretically could travel indefinitely.

 In 2016, Roy began the BLACKNASA project, which aims to “reclaim the power of technology as a tool for good–rockets for peaceful purposes only.”
 BLACKNASA’s mission statement is as follows: “To conduct rocket science, both technical and social; To promote the Seven Noble Ideals of Human Space Exploration: Creativity, Challenge, Courage, Ingenuity, Perseverance, Unity, and Discovery”.
 Under the aegis of BLACKNASA, Roy also composes experimental music, and holds educational workshops.